 You must pay the amounts listed in the "You Pay" column; Medigap insurance will only pay the deductibles and co-insurance, but does not cover services Medicare itself doesn't cover.
-For example, Medigap will NOT add additional days to the Skilled Nursing benefit; when Medicare stops at 100, so does Medigap.
+For example, Medigap will NOT add additional days to the skilled nursing benefit; when Medicare stops at 100, so does Medigap.

-MEDICARE PART B: 2020

-SERVICES BENEFIT MEDICARE PAYS YOU PAY 3 Medical Expenses: Doctors' Services, inpatient and outpatient Surgical services and supplies Podiatrist services Physical, occupational and speech therapy Diagnostic tests (e.g., X Rays, hearing exams) Durable medical equipment Urgent and emergency services (including ambulances) Unlimited if medi- cally necessary 80% of approved amount after \$198 deductible 50% for most outpa- tient mental health \$198 deductible (pay once per year) 20% of approved amount after deductible (except outpatient) 20-40% for outpatient mental health 20% for all physical and occupational therapy Outpatient Mental Health Services: Yearly depression screening Visits for mental health Everything 80% of the approved amount after \$198 deductible Nothing if your provider accepts assignment 20% of the approved amount after \$198 de- ductible Clinical Laboratory Services:Blood tests, urinalysis and more Unlimited if medi- cally necessary 100% of approved amount Nothing for services Home Health Care: (if you don't have Part A) Intermittent skilled care Home health aide services Durable medical equipment Other services and supplies No custodial care - must be recovering Unlimited as long as you meet Medi- care conditions 100% of approved amount 80% of approved amount for durable medical equipment Nothing for services 20% of approved amount for durable medi- cal equipment Outpatient Hospital Treatment: Services for the diagnosis or treatment of an illness or injury Unlimited if medi- cally necessary Medicare payment to hospital based on hos- pital cost.
-20% of Medicare payment amount (after \$198 deductible).
-PREMIUMS (2020) 4 - Premiums are "means adj usted." · 1 Annual premium for individuals who have modifie d adjusted incomes of \$85,000 or less (or \$170, 000 or less for joint filers)
+MEDICARE PART B: 2021 SERVICES BENEFIT MEDICARE PAYS YOU PAY 3 Medical Expenses: Doctors' services, inpatient and outpatient Surgical services and supplies Podiatrist services Physical, occupational and speech therapy Diagnostic tests (e.g., X-rays, hearing exams) Durable medical equipment Urgent and emergency services (including ambulances) Unlimited if medically necessary 80% of approved amount after \$203 deductible 50% for most outpa- tient mental health \$203 deductible (pay once per year) 20% of approved amount after deduct-ible (except outpatient) 20-40% for outpatient mental health 20% for all physical and occupational therapy Outpatient Mental Health Services: Yearly depression screening Visits for mental health Everything 80% of the approved amount after \$198 deductible Nothing if your provider accepts assignment 20% of the approved amount after \$203 deductible Clinical Laboratory Services: Blood tests, urinalysis and more Unlimited if medically necessary 100% of approved amount Nothing for services Home Health Care: (if you don't have Part A) Intermittent skilled care Home health aide services Durable medical equipment Other services and supplies No custodial care - must be recovering Unlimited as long as you meet Medicare conditions 100% of approved amount 80% of approved amount for durable medical equipment Nothing for services 20% of approved amount for durable medical equipment Outpatient Hospital Treatment: Services for the diagnosis or treatment of an illness or injury Unlimited if medically necessary Medicare payment to hospital based on hospital cost 20% of Medicare payment amount (after \$198 deductible) PREMIUMS (2021) 4 - Premiums are "means adjusted."
+All others: Premium Income Level (Indi- vidual MAGI for 2019) Income Level (Jo int MAGI for 2019)